Universality in driven open quantum matter: Perspectives

 \paragraph*{Phases with limit cycles.}

-The physics of limit cycles, or, more generally, spatiotemporal pattern formation in nonlinear dynamics~\cite{Cross1993}, stands in between stationary states and nonequilibrium time evolution.
-Recently, the related effect of time crystals in closed quantum systems has received a lot of attention~\cite{khemani2019brief,yaormp2023}.
+The physics of limit cycles, or, more generally, spatiotemporal pattern formation in nonlinear dynamics \cite{Cross1993}, stands in between stationary states and nonequilibrium time evolution.
+Recently, the related effect of time crystals in closed quantum systems has received a lot of attention \cite{khemani2019brief,yaormp2023}.
 These phenomena are intimately connected to the driven nature of the system.
 They can be rationalized as a transmutation of scales: Time-periodic drive on the microscopic scale can surface as periodicity in time on the macroscopic level.
 This remains true even if at an intermediate scale of modelling (e.g., by a Lindblad equation), the system appears to be invariant under continuous translations in time.
-A paradigmatic example is provided by the van der Pol oscillator, originally realized in electrical circuits with active nonlinear elements~\cite{doi:10.1080/14786440108564176}.
-Limit cycles have recently been discussed for systems in the quantum realm~\cite{Walter_2014,Walter_2014b,Iemini_2018,Dutta_2019,Buca_2019,Buca_2019b,Tindall_2020,BucaGoold2020,Ben_Arosh_2021,Buca_2022}.
-First experiments in cavity quantum electrodynamics realize this phenomenology~\cite{Dogra_2019,Dreon_2022}, and might be scaled up to include an extensive number of spatial degrees of freedom in the future~\cite{BucaDonner2022,Mivehvar_2021,kong2021melting}.
-A comprehensive understanding of the phase transitions in such systems, which in part pass through exceptional points~\cite{Fruchart_2021,CheyneVitelli2022,Zelle2023}, remains yet to be established.
-Conceptually, this touches upon the breaking of time translation symmetry present on the level of the Lindblad equation, and the nature of the associated Goldstone modes.
+A paradigmatic example is provided by the Van der Pol oscillator, originally realized in electrical circuits with active nonlinear elements \cite{doi:10.1080/14786440108564176}.
+Limit cycles have recently been discussed for systems in the quantum realm \cite{Walter_2014,Walter_2014b,Iemini_2018,Dutta_2019,Buca_2019,Buca_2019b,Tindall_2020,BucaGoold2020,Ben_Arosh_2021,Buca_2022,Zeng2023}.
+First experiments in cavity quantum electrodynamics realize this phenomenology \cite{Dogra_2019,Dreon_2022}, and might be scaled up to include an extensive number of spatial degrees of freedom in the future \cite{BucaDonner2022,Mivehvar_2021,kong2021melting}.
+A comprehensive understanding of the phase transitions in such systems, which in part pass through exceptional points \cite{Fruchart_2021,CheyneVitelli2022,Zelle2024}, remains yet to be established.
+The nature of the Goldstone modes associated to the breaking of continuous time translations has been studied in \cite{Hayata_2018}.
+It provides yet an additional route towards KPZ physics \cite{Zelle2024}.

 \paragraph*{Dynamics of driven open quantum systems.}